 The root of a table t is the number in (table-array t) that is closest to 0.
 A root index is a natural number i such that (table-ref t i) is a root of table t.

 Design find-linear.
-The function consumes a monotonic table and finds the smallest index for a root of the table.
+The function consumes a monotonically increasing table and finds the smallest index for a root of the table.
 Use the structural recipe for N, proceeding from 0 through 1, 2, and so on to the array-length of the given table.
 This kind of root-finding process is often called a linear search.

 Hint The key problem is that a table index is a natural number, not a plain number.
 Hence the interval boundary arguments for find must be natural numbers.
-Consider how this observation (1) the nature of trivially solvable problem instances, (2) the midpoint computation, (3) and the decision which interval to generate next?
+Consider how this observation changes (1) the nature of trivially solvable problem instances, (2) the midpoint computation, (3) and the decision which interval to generate next?

 Consider (make-table 1024 a) and assume (= (a 1023) 0).
 How many recursive calls to find are needed in find-linear and find-binary respectively?